Devian4748/learning-threejs/README.md

 ## Animations

+> **FPS (Frame Per Second)**
-The screen you are looking at runs at a specific frequency.
+> The screen you are looking at runs at a specific frequency.
 We call that a frame rate.
 The frame rate mostly depends on the screen, but the computer itself has limitations.
 Most screens run at 60 frames per second.
 If you do the maths, that means about a frame every 16ms.
 But some screens can run much faster, and when the computer has difficulties processing things, it'll run more slowly.

 ### window.requestAnimation(...)